This post was first published in March 2019 but has been updated in September 2019 with the most recent information things to do in Oaxaca

 Xiguela Café is a great option for a veggie breakfast as well as coffee, cake, and snacks.
 Everything is organic and fresh, with many ingredients coming from the adjoining organic store, so make sure to have a look in there too!

-How Much Time Do You Need in Oaxaca?
+How Much Time Do You Need In Oaxaca?

 There’s no shortage of things to do in Oaxaca City, and you could easily spend days exploring, taking day trips, and eating yourself into a mole food coma!
 However, most people visit the city for between three and five days, making sure they have ample time to walk the streets, visit the historic sites, and take a couple of Oaxaca tours without any rush.

 However, since many of the best things to do in Oaxaca are day trips from the city itself, the entire Oaxaca state is definitely worth planning a visit to as well.
-Extending your trip Oaxaca City to the region’s coastline, for example, would be a great way to spend up to one full week in the state of Oaxaca.
+Extending your trip to Oaxaca City to the region’s coastline, for example, would be a great way to spend up to one full week in the state of Oaxaca.

 Oaxaca was one of our favourite stops during our time in Mexico.
 We loved our time spent in the city and especially our trip to Hierve el Agua.
 We would highly recommend a visit to anyone planning to spend time in Mexico.